 - Isn’t “putting their own lives before yours and everyone else’s” precisely what the padre is doing now?

-I don’t bring up these inquiries as nagging plot holes on The Walking Dead but as evidence of Deanna’s limited judgement as tribe leader.
+I don’t bring up these inquiries as nagging plot holes on The Walking Dead but as evidence of Deanna’s limited judgment as tribe leader.
 How can our heroes trust a woman so blinded by pride, and how much should they invest, or “Spend”, on a community that panics at the first sign of trouble, overlooks baffling incompetence because of parental lineage, leaves its own behind, and prioritises politics over safety?
 Alexandria may be a place worth saving, but, like that aforementioned other shoe, its culture is about to hit the ground something fierce.

 Death toll so far: thirty-one.
 I’m going to miss Tyler James Williams.